betajaen/dx8/Documentation/CPU16/Instructions.md

 |---|---|---|---
 | 0 | 0 | 0 | 0

-# IO
+# Input Output

 `io `

-Set the IO pins to a given 2-bit value
+Set the CPU-16 IO data pins to a given 2-bit value

 Forbidden in Protected Mode!